Bullying and how it affects teenagers

 What if your child doesn’t want the school involved?

 Your child might be embarrassed or worried that involving the school will make the bullying worse.
-It’s important to listen to your child’s concerns and see what you can do to ease their worries.
+It’s important to listen to their concerns and think about what you can do to help.
 For example, you might be able to make an appointment at the school at a time when other students are less likely to notice.
 You could also ask the school representative to make sure that the school deals with the bullying in a way that has no negative consequences for your child.

 In the end, you’re the best person to decide what’s in your child’s best interests, even if that means involving the school against your child’s wishes.

-It’s best not to contact the person doing the bullying or the person’s parents.
-This is likely to make the situation worse.
-It’s always safest to work with the school than to try to solve bullying on your own.
+Directly contacting the child doing the bullying or the child’s parents is likely to make the situation much worse.
+It’s always safest and most effective to work with the school (or any other organisation where bullying is happening), rather than trying to solve bullying on your own.

-If the bullying doesn’t stop, it’s still safer to work with your child’s school than to take matters into your own hands.
+If the bullying doesn’t stop, it’s still safest to work with your child’s school.

 - exactly what happened